dsmello/AAMAS/readme.txt

                 |
                 #---- /interface (is where the code is responsible, about how to interpreted the info.)
                 |
+                #---- /venv (is a virtual environment, where had all package used in this code. )
+                |
                 #---- run.py (Start the program.)

 ### Requirements ###